mechtronica/mechtronica.net/rules/mech-building/components.md

 More details on component slots and mech frames can be found in [Placing Components]({{ site.url }}/rules/placing-components).

 #### Plating
 Plating protects components by absorbing damage dealt to a particular section.
-You should have plating on each section of your mech.
+You should probably have plating on each section of your mech, but some mechs (especially those focused on speed) will forgo plating in some sections.

 | Stat    | Description |
 | ------- | ----------- |